mras0/mjs/doc/es5/es5.md

 - Annex E: 15.3.5.2: Make the `prototype` property of function objects non-enumerable
 - Annex E: 7.1: Handling of format control characters
 - Annex E: 7.2: `<BOM>` is white space
+- Annex E: 10.4.2: Changes to the environment of `eval`

 ## Notes:
 - 7.1 Form Control Characters changed from ES1 -> ES3 -> ES5
 - 7.2 Handling of `<BOM>`
 - `IdentifierName` allowed in various places (i.e. `ReservedWord`s can be used as property names)
 - Annex D: Can't reproduce expected standard behavior for (12.4: Exception object and 15.10.6)
+- 10.4.2 Direct calls to `eval` behave differently than indirect calls!